 Tulista marginata (Lam.)
 G.D.Rowley

-Aloe albicans, Aloe laevigata, Aloe marginata, Aloe ramifera, Aloe virescens, Apicra albicans, Catevala marginata, Haworthia albicans, Haworthia laevis, Haworthia marginata, Haworthia marginata var. laevis, Haworthia marginata var. ramifera, Haworthia marginata var. virescens, Haworthia ramifera, Haworthia virescens, Haworthia virescens var. minor
+Aloe albicans, Aloe laevigata, Aloe marginata, Aloe ramifera, Aloe virescens, Apicra albicans, Catevala marginata, Haworthia albicans, Haworthia albicans var. virescens, Haworthia laevis, Haworthia marginata, Haworthia marginata var. laevis, Haworthia marginata var. ramifera, Haworthia marginata var. virescens, Haworthia ramifera, Haworthia virescens, Haworthia virescens var. minor

-Tulista marginata, formerly known as Haworthia marginata, is a small, slow-growing succulent with triangular leaves arranged in rosettes that are up to 8 inches (20 cm) in diameter, usually solitary or in small clusters.
+Tulista marginata, formerly known as Haworthia marginata, is a rare, slow-growing succulent that forms stemless rosettes of erect to spreading leaves.
+The rosettes grow up to 8 inches (20 cm) in diameter, usually solitary or in small clusters.
 Leaves are in light shades of green and brown and can be with or without tubercles.
 They have flat upper surfaces and undersides keeled toward the tips.
 Flowers are pink-white and appear in summer on a multi-branched inflorescence.

 How to Grow and Care for Tulista marginata